WhitestormJS/whitestormjs.github.io/source/includes/_shape_class.md

   </table>
 </blockquote>

-WHS.Shape is a default class for all object's (except lights and cameras).
+WHS.Shape is the parent class for all objects (except lights and cameras).
-It consist of Three.js mesh, Physi.js mesh and whs parameters such as geometry or material.
+This class wraps a Three.js mesh and a Physi.js mesh within the whs parameters.

+A Shape usually needs two things to be built:

-**geometry** is an object that contains shape's options for generating vertices and faces.
+A **Geometry** which is an object that contains options for generating vertices and faces.

-**material** is an object that contains material properties of Three.js + friction and restitution for physics material in Physi.js.
+A **Material**  which is an object that contains material properties of Three.js and friction and restitution options for physics calculation in Physi.js.

 <div class="params" id="shape-params">
   <h5>Shape parameters <a href="#shape-params" class="anchor"></a></h5>